rdsea/bigdataplatforms/tutorials/basiccassandra/README.md

 >Remember that we have **replication_factor==3** so a data item is replicated in 3 nodes.
 This shows that the data was correctly replicated across all our nodes and configuration was correct.
 Apache Cassandra has a lot of different configurations that were not covered in this tutorial and these can be found in cassandra's [documentation](https://cassandra.apache.org/doc/latest/configuration/index.html).

 >Further note: If you want to use the data set [Avian Vocalizations from CA & NV, USA](https://www.kaggle.com/samhiatt/xenocanto-avian-vocalizations-canv-usa), you can use statements in (etc/sample_bird.cqlsh).
 Note that, we only use the metadata from the CSV file.
-Furthermore, we extract only a few fields.[A sample of extracted data is here](../consistency/sampledata.csv).
+Furthermore, we extract only a few fields.
+[A sample of extracted data is here](../consistency/sampledata.csv).

 ## Practices